joshjon/conduit-ci/README.md

 # Conduit

-A quick PoC to test out an old idea.
+Bored so putting together a quick PoC to test out an old idea.

 ## Brain dump